Radiation GRMHD Models of Accretion onto Stellar-Mass Black Holes: III. Near-Eddington Accretion: Results

 Radiation and magnetic pressures dominate over the gas pressure in both steady-state disk solutions.
 However, in the thin thermal disk, the midplane gas pressure can rise to comparable levels (but still less) owing to the strong density concentration.
 Gas and radiation remain in thermal equilibrium near the midplane, except in the inner disk region where their temperatures begin to diverge, consistent with the low effective optical depth.
 The gas temperature is generally higher than the radiation temperature in the disk average because the gas becomes thermally decoupled from the radiation field near the disk surface.

 Both the disk-averaged angular momentum flux and the corresponding effective viscosity show that the accretion process is driven by outward angular momentum transport primarily due to the Maxwell stress.
-The turbulent Reynolds stress is subdominant, while the contribution of radiation is nearly negligible.
+The turbulent Reynolds stress is subdominant, while the contribution of radiation is nearly negligible. \lz{However, near the horizon, as the radiation field becomes thermally decoupled from the gas, it also becomes increasingly anisotropic.
+This enhances the off-diagonal components of the radiation stress tensor, allowing the radiation stress to locally exceed the Reynolds stress.
+Nevertheless, because the Maxwell stress remains dominant, this local effect has little impact on the overall disk dynamics.}

 The radial profiles of pressure, temperature, angular momentum flux, and effective viscosity generally follow power laws.
 We summarize the fitting parameters for pressure and effective viscosity in \autoref{tab:sim_overall}, while the disk temperature are provided separately in Table~1 of \citetalias{PaperI}.
 For model E07-a3-DL, although we provide an overall fit, the Maxwell component of the effective viscosity shows two distinct power-law segments, with a break near $8r_g$.
 To be more specific, we fit the two regions separately, obtaining $11.69\times10^{-2} r_5^{-0.92}$ for the inner part and $7.59\times10^{-2} r_{10}^{-0.06}$ for the outer part, where the subscripts indicate the radius at which the quantities are measured.
 This distinct behavior is likely related to the magnetic field evolution during the disk transition (see discussions in \autoref{sec:angular_momentum_transport} and \autoref{sec:magnetic_polarity_breaking} for more details).